 There are two ways to take care of this problem:

 - There is an easy (though time consuming) fix for this problem.
-Using a small, sharp sissors, you can open the nap of the rug at the white fleck and clip off the end of the knot in the cotton warp as close to the base of the rug as possible.
+Using a small, sharp scissors, you can open the nap of the rug at the white fleck and clip off the end of the knot in the cotton warp as close to the base of the rug as possible.
 This doesn’t damage or weaken the structure of the rug, it just gets rid of the unsightly white flecks in the design.
 The downside is the time it takes to clip all of these flecks, especially in a carpet-sized rug.
 This can be an expensive undertaking if you have a rug dealer do the work, as it can take hours and hours to clean a large rug of white knots.

 - Liquid dye is painted on the foundation of the rug in areas where the color has faded due to age and wear.
 Liquid dye is longer lasting than the some other products that are used to color rugs like permanent markers, because liquid dye penetrates more deeply into the wool.
+Here at Fred Remmers, we specialize in rug dying, among our other rug repair services.